 the commenter proposed the following changes shown in tracking change mode:

-The mesh STA, with the numerically lesser of the two MAC addresses, zeros Sync, shall increment Sc, choose the group from the received SAE Commit message, generate new PWE and new secret values according to 12.4.5.2 (PWE and secret generation), process the received SAE Commit message according to 12.4.5.4 (Processing of a peer’s SAE Commit message), generate a new SAE Commit message and SAE Confirm message, and shall transmit the new Commit and Confirm to the peer.
+The mesh STA, with the numerically lesser of the two MAC addresses, shall set Sync to zero, increment Sc, choose the group from the received SAE Commit message, generate new PWE and new secret values according to 12.4.5.2 (PWE and secret generation), process the received SAE Commit message according to 12.4.5.4 (Processing of a peer’s SAE Commit message), generate a new SAE Commit message and SAE Confirm message, and transmit the new Commit and Confirm to the peer.
 It shall then transition to Confirmed state.

 Proposed resolution for CID 352: